-Terrestrial LiDAR Helps Launch a New Era of Tech-infused Golf
+Terrestrial LiDAR Technology: Helping Launch a New Era of Tech-infused Golf

-Terrestrial LiDAR Helps Launch a New Era of Tech-infused Golf
+Terrestrial LiDAR Technology: Helping Launch a New Era of Tech-infused Golf

-Tomorrow's Golf League (TGL) began preparing for the launch of its inaugural event at the SoFi Center in Palm Beach Gardens, Florida, but they needed more than a cutting-edge facility; they needed precision.
-The league is introducing the fusion of physical and digital golf, and accuracy of the new tech is essential to protect game integrity and playability.
-For this service, TGL turned to AeroVision, a known leader in sport facility terrestrial LiDAR scanning and digital twin services, to create an accurate, scalable model of their new cutting-edge indoor golf greens.
+Early in January 2025, TGL presented by SoFi, the primetime team golf league, was preparing for the launch of its inaugural season at the SoFi Center in Palm Beach Gardens, Florida, but they required more than a cutting-edge facility; they required precision.
+The league is fusing physical and digital golf in an arena environment, and accuracy of the new tech is essential for game integrity and playability.
+For this service, TGL turned to AeroVision, a known leader in sport facility terrestrial LiDAR scanning and digital twin services, to create an accurate, scalable model of SoFi Center’s custom-built indoor field of play.

 Creating a Digital Twin Under a Tight Deadline

-TGL faced a significant challenge: during Season 1 they needed to capture LiDAR scans of 31 variations of the greens to verify that their new technology was functioning properly.
-The LiDAR scans had to be completed within five days to accommodate the rapidly approaching debut of a new golf league.
-While scan density was not the primary focus to encourage a quick turnaround time, full coverage of the tee boxes and fully articulating and rotating green was critical, with no unscanned areas permitted in the final dataset, and a target of just a few millimeters for accuracy Digital gameplay had to match the real-world game play.
+TGL faced a significant challenge: before Season 1 launched, they needed to capture LiDAR scans of 31 variations of the greens to verify that their technology stack was functioning properly.
+The LiDAR scans had to be completed within five days to accommodate the rapidly approaching debut of the new team golf league.
+While scan density was not the primary focus with a quick turnaround time, full coverage of the tee boxes and the morphing and rotating green complex was critical, with no unscanned areas permitted in the final dataset.
+The virtual gameplay had to match the real world environment with a target of just a few millimeters for accuracy.

-Complicating the process were construction constraints, which introduced additional hurdles to the already demanding timeline.
-Five days before the debut match, AeroVision was brought in to complete a terrestrial LiDAR survey.
-AeroVision took on the challenge of making sure that every slope, undulation, and surface detail of all 31 variations was accurately recorded, processed, and sent for review to support professional golf gameplay.
+Before the debut season, AeroVision was brought in to complete a terrestrial LiDAR survey.
+AeroVision took on the challenge of making sure that every slope, undulation, and surface detail of all 31 variations was accurately recorded, processed, and sent for review in support of the league’s launch.

 Here’s how AeroVision did it.